chef-boneyard/chef-web-docs-2016/step_knife/step_knife_cookbook_show_cookbook_data.rst

 ..
 This is an included how-to.

-To get the list of available versions of a cookbook named "getting-started", enter:
+To get the list of available versions of a cookbook named ``getting-started``, enter:

 .. code-block:: bash